International Market Place

 Ala Moana Center

 Visitors and locals flock to this indoor/outdoor shopping mall, home to over 290 shops and restaurants.
-Ala Moana Center is open every day, is close to Waikiki, and the convenient shuttle will take you right there.
+Ala Moana Center is open every day and close to Waikiki by bus or rideshare.
 Within walking distance are popular stores including Wal-Mart, Sam’s Club, and Ross.

 Royal Hawaiian Center